maccu71/projects/README.md

-Here are some projects related to my interests, including IaC, Kubernetes, Ansible, and Python programming.
+Here are some projects related to my interests, including IaC, Kubernetes, Ansible or Python programming.

 <br/><br/>